 Popcorn Time is a free, open-source application that lets you stream torrents of movies and TV shows for free.
-The software uses BitTorrent’s P2P technology and enables you to stream content without having to wait for the download to complete, making it easy for you to watch your favourite films and television series.
+The software uses BitTorrent’s P2P technology and enables you to stream content without having to wait for the download to complete, making it easy for you to watch your favorite films and television series.
 The content is downloaded in a secret folder on your hard drive and gets deleted on system reboot.

 The application presents thumbnails and film titles much like the way the popular subscription-based content streaming service Netflix does.